Alabama Coach Nick Saban did not attempt to hide his disappointment following Saturday's loss to…

 "I would bring a guy back in tidbits," Saban said.
 "Let him play a little bit."

-has re-injured his shoulder this week according to Saban who said Davis is “probably out indefinitely, maybe longer than that.”
+Other injury news: tight end Preston Dial and kicker Jamie Christensen are both back at full-speed this week, but one Tider has suffered another setback.
+Offensive tackle Cody Davis has re-injured his shoulder this week according to Saban who said Davis is "probably out indefinitely, maybe longer than that."

-The Crimson Tide, No. 22 in this week’s Associated Press poll, seems to be responding well and trying to get better after last week’s overtime home loss to
+The Crimson Tide, No. 22 in this week's Associated Press poll, seems to be responding well and trying to get better after last week's overtime home loss to Georgia.

 "Most of the guys are trying to do the things the way we want, and we'll have to replace the guys that don't as soon as we can replace them.
 Doing it correctly is important," Saban said.